CrazyCoder613/awesome-vue/README.md

  - [vue-dummy](https://github.com/paulcollett/vue-dummy) - Placeholder Text and Dummy Images as a simple `v-dummy` directive.
  - [Bit](https://github.com/teambit/bit) - Manage and reuse `vue` components between projects.
 Easily isolate and share components from any project without changing its source code, organize curated collections and install in different projects.
  - [Vuenut](https://lusaxweb.github.io/vuenut.org/) - is a component to develop faster and more fluently.
+ - [ComponentFixture](https://github.com/David-Desmaisons/ComponentFixture) - is a component design to develop and test other components, automatically binding their props.

 ### Inspect